Junypr/junypr-berries/posts/like-father/index.md

 “Abby, how’s your day been?” he asked.

 Abby kept her gaze on the wine stewed pork ribs in her bowl.
 “Like you care.”

 Mark set his chopsticks down.
 "I care about you, Abby.
 I'm your father.
 Don't treat me like this.
 I thought I taught you respect."

-Abby scoffed.
 "You didn't teach me anything."

 “Abby,” Vivienne warned.